Elizabeth Duquette is an editor, author, and academic dedicated to helping nonfiction writers refine their arguments and prose.

 I’ve spent nearly three decades in the classroom, where I was lucky enough to be able to share my enthusiasm for US literature with students, while helping them develop both their ideas and their prose.

-I’ve edited J19: The Journal of Nineteenth-Century Americanists and Nineteenth-Century Studies.
+Currently I am the external editor for American Art.
+Previously I’ve edited the American Literary History Review, J19: The Journal of Nineteenth-Century Americanists, and Nineteenth-Century Studies.
 I’ve also evaluated articles, books, and fellowship applications for national prizes and even created a prize for scholars in US literature, the 1921 Prize in American Literature.

 At present I have several new projects underway.
 I am writing a biography of Elizabeth Stuart Phelps, supported in 2020–2021 by an NEH faculty fellowship, as well as a second book on tyranny in the United States.
 I am also translating of Victor Séjour’s Richard III (from French to English) so that this fascinating nineteenth-century play will be available to a wider range of US readers.